Skip to Main Content

 Career Sites

-American Association of Laboratory Animal Science (AALAS) www.aalas.org
+American Association for Laboratory Animal Science (AALAS) www.aalas.org

 This site offers information regarding career opportunities working with laboratory animals in a biomedical research setting.
 Information about earning certification as an ALAT (Assistant Laboratory Animal Technician), LAT (Laboratory Animal Technician), and LATG (Laboratory Animal Technologist) can also be found at this site.